 Zachary Taylor Presidential Dollar

-An official launch ceremony for the Zachary Taylor Presidential Dollar was held on November 24, 2009 in Orange, Virginia to coincide with the 225th Anniversary of his birth.
-Highlights of the ceremony included a coin pour by US Mint Deputy Director Andrew Brunhart and a descendant of Zachary Taylor, and the performance of music written for Taylor during the 1840s by the 392nd Army Band.
+An official launch ceremony for the Zachary Taylor Presidential Dollar was held on November 24, 2009 in Orange, Virginia.
+This date coincided with the 22th anniversary of the former President’s birth.
+U.S. Mint Deputy Director Andrew Brunhart and a descendant of Zachary Taylor took part in a ceremonial coin pour.
+The 392nd Army Band performed music written for Taylor during the 1840’s.

 The reverse of the coin features a rendition of the Statue of Liberty also designed and sculpted by Don Everhart.
 This design has been used throughout the Presidential Dollar series.